We are proud to present the Corcoran House, a custom design by KUBE Architecture in Washington, DC.

-Master bedroom features sliding, smoked glass entryway and striking use of light sources and color on wall details.
+Primary bedroom features sliding, smoked glass entryway and striking use of light sources and color on wall details.
 Dark wood panelling, embedded colored lighting, hung cylindrical chandeliers, and a mirrored strip add texture and tone to wall above brown and white bed with matching white furniture.

-Master bathroom features all-glass shower, white countertops, red wood cabinetry, and dark wood floor extending to bath surround.
+Primary bathroom features all-glass shower, white countertops, red wood cabinetry, and dark wood floor extending to bath surround.

 Office on second floor features gas fireplace with brick surround, white cabinetry echoing the kitchen, all-glass desk and huge floor to ceiling windows over its dark hardwood flooring.